 The Attica Zoo is located out of town and I had to take a local bus for half an hour, disembark in the middle of nowhere and walk down a long stretch of sun-baked tarmac road to reach it.
 It was opened in 2000 and it is, it seems, the first and only zoo in the whole of Greece.
 I chose the zoo mostly because – especially when out-of-town – zoos are usually a reasonable place to go birdwatching.
 Wild birds I mean.
 The local avifauna.
 Not necessarily the best location in the area, but at least the local zoo is always accessible by public transport.
 And it is always interesting observing animals – even animals in captivity.
 Even animals which really shouldn’t be in captivity – like dolphins.

 I attended the dolphin show anyway.
 I thoroughly enjoyed it.
 For a start, there were a number of young women in rubber wet suits presenting . . .
-No – sorry – delete that.
-A distraction.
-I must concentrate on the dolphins.
-Who also, it seemed to me, thoroughly enjoyed the show.
+No – sorry, a distraction.
+I must concentrate on the dolphins – who also, it seemed to me, thoroughly enjoyed the show.
 They were certainly willing to perform their tricks – and consume their fish rewards.
 They leapt, spun, splashed and waggled their flippers at a rate of knots.
 An older male – his skin much marked with old scars I noticed – was happy to haul himself ashore to be petted while one of the young women gave an educational commentary about dolphins in the wild.

 The commentary was broadcast from a series of large speaker cabinets hung horizontally from the canopy under which we – the audience – sat.
 The cabinets had bass ports – open apertures into the interior of the cabinets.
 I noticed that house sparrows were entering and leaving these ports.
 Entering was not easy.
 The sparrows had to fly vertically up a smooth and narrowing funnel whose diameter soon became significantly less than their wingspan.
 And yet they made it.
-They were nesting inside the cabinets.
-Fortunately, the sound quality was not obviously affected.
+I realised, to my amazement, that they were actually nesting inside the cabinets.

 A male black redstart (Phoenicurus ochruros) landed on the rim of the wall surrounding the dolphinarium.
 Sooty black with an orange-red rear end and tail.
 This was not a bird I recalled having seen before.
 It is present in the UK, but scarce.
 It therefore held my binoculared attention for some time.
 I also noticed that beyond the redstart there were vultures wheeling in the far distance – too distant to identify, but presumably Egyptian vultures (Neophron percnopterus).

 I returned to the dolphins, who continued to perform their synchronised routines with apparent enthusiasm and unquestionable gusto.
 They reminded me of dogs – so willing to be trained, to perform, to please.
 Except that dogs have been bred over millenia to be dependent on human approval.
-Dolphins – notwithstanding the fish – appear to enjoy the collaboration voluntarily, on the basis of their intrinsic social intelligence.
+Dolphins – notwithstanding the fish – appear to enjoy the collaboration voluntarily.
 Even non-captive, wild dolphins, seem to enjoy the company of humans.
 But perhaps they are a little like cats too and would prefer to enjoy the company of humans on their own terms.
 Difficult when confined in a tank.
 I wondered what they did with themselves when they weren’t performing.

 The zoo also contains other intelligent and sociable residents – Siamang gibbons and chimpanzees for example.
 And other less naturally sociable animals which probably ought not to be forced to share a cage with others, even of their own kind – leopards, jaguars and tigers for example.
 At least none of these were asked to put on a show.